 2. Take Advantage of Employer Matching

-Many employers offer to match up to a certain percentage of your paycheck if you make contributions yourself.
+Many employers offer to match up to a certain percentage of your annual income if you make contributions yourself.
 For example, they may say that for every dollar you contribute to your 401(k), they’ll contribute another dollar, up to a maximum of 4% of your salary.
 In that case, you get an extra 4% bonus on top of your regular paycheck, and you don’t even have to pay taxes on it.

-The money goes straight into your retirement investments, where it will grow and compound over the coming decades.
+That free employer match goes straight into your retirement investments, where it will grow and compound over the coming decades.

 3. Avoid Lifestyle Inflation

 When the average person gets a raise, the first thing they do is find a way to spend the extra income.
 It could be a new car, or a new apartment, or more dinners out each month.

 As a result, no matter how much their annual salary grows, they don’t get richer.
 They just rack up more living expenses, running on a financial treadmill.

 The phenomenon is called lifestyle inflation, and it’s dangerous because it happens with little conscious thought.
 We earn more, we spend more, and we get to “keep up with the Joneses” by showing off our oh-so-enviable lifestyle.